nomic-ai/deepscatter/README.md

 2. Most rendering is done in custom layers using WebGL, with a buffer management strategy handled by REGL.
-This means that there are no unnecessary abstractions around points or separate draw calls for different objects; a minimum number of buffers are attached for the needed points.
+This means that there are no unnecessary abstractions around points or separate draw calls for different objects; a minimum number of buffers are attached for all needed points.
 3. Almost all grammar-of-graphics transforms such are handled on the GPU, which allows for interpolated transitions with calculations